 This lecture series, endowed by the A. Lindsay and Olive B. O’Connor Foundation, brings notable speakers to campus in the spring and fall each year.
-The Department of Nursing invites distinguished leaders and scholars in the field of nursing and other related disciplines to Hartwick College for a spring and fall lecture series each year.
+The Hartwick College School of Nursing invites distinguished leaders and scholars in the field of nursing and other related disciplines to campus for a spring and fall lecture series each year.
 Nursing majors, other students, faculty, and community members are all invited to attend the evening lecture.

 Julie Dostal, Executive Director of LEAF Council on Alcoholism and Addictions

 Dr. Lawrence Brown Jr, MD, MPH, FACP, DFASAM, Chief Executive Officer at START Treatment & Recovery Centers

 Joyce Nebush, RN, Regional Coordinator of SPAN (Statewide Peer Assistance for Nurses)